• Four Questions

 Anyway, I wrote a children’s book called Alphabet Potluck, in which the letters assemble an extravagant feast for all the townspeople.
 In doing so, I knew I was creating a host of design problems beyond my ability to conjure up answers.
 (If these are letters that can talk and cook and taste food, then they must have faces?
 Do they have arms and hands?
 Do you ever see them from the back, or from the sides?
 How do they move?
 Or is it more abstract than that, so that these are entirely the wrong questions?
 Maybe the alphabet is people wearing T-shirts?
 How do you emphasize character within such a large ensemble?
 Is there a subplot not yet invented?
 Or do you just focus on the food?)

 Having written the book, and feeling a delicious, humbling ignorance of what it might turn into, I started thinking about some of the casual asides and rivalries I’d included in the text.
-They add a layer of comedy and explication to the goings-on, but it takes a good mental map of English phonemes to be fully in on the joke.
+They add a layer of comedy and explication to the goings-on, but it takes a conscious mental map of English phonemes to be fully in on the joke.
 It’s unreasonable to expect an illustrator would happen to have that in their skill set: you can’t make a college linguistics class a prerequisite for taking on the job.
 In lieu of that, or at least as a starting place, I made this collage.
 It turns the consonant table into a photo shoot, with letters arranged by families of sounds.
 Consonants are standing on risers from front to back, while the vowels mill about.
 The goal is to translate the arcane order and jargon of linguistics into a group portrait of familial relationships.
 Visual elements help suggest qualities and connections embedded in the phonemes, in a way that’s hopefully legible to someone who is not a specialist.

 • A View of Prairie Hill